 Effective assessment provides information to improve teaching and learning.
-We believe a range of forms of assessment should be used to inform teaching and learning.
+We believe a range of forms of assessment should be used to inform teaching and learning (as detailed further on).
+We prioritise formative assessment or 'assessment in the moment' which allows the teacher and pupil to monitor progress towards achieving the learning objectives.
+Formative assessment uses tools that identify: secure achievement and application, any misconceptions, struggles and learning gaps and how to close these learning gaps.
 Assessments should be efficient and effective so as not to create unnecessary workload and be meaningful and motivating to the pupils.